Database Migration Service Release Notes

 • Fixed an issue with MySQL source and target migrating Lob columns.
 Now DMS uses the column id from the target table instead of source table when deciding to which column we need to write the LOB Data.

-• Fixed an issue with PostgreSQL Source where certain onging replication (CDC) events failed to be parsed correctly when using the test_decoding plugin for Postgres.
+• Fixed an issue for PostgreSQL Source where certain onging replication (CDC) events failed to be parsed correctly when using the test_decoding plugin for Postgres.

 • Fixed an issue with DocumentDB target with parallel apply setting which was preventing the use of multiple threads while using this feature.